Letter: Top deputies accuse Texas attorney general of crimes

 Mateer resigned from Paxton’s office Friday to rejoin a prominent conservative nonprofit law firm in the Dallas-area, according to the Dallas Morning News.
 The First Liberty Institute did not immediately respond to an inquiry about him Sunday.

-Paxton, a Republican who is in his second term, has raised his national profile as a conservative crusader under President Donald Trump, including leading a lawsuit against the Affordable Care Act that goes before the Supreme Court this fall and leading Lawyers for Trump, a group supporting the president’s reelection.
+Paxton, who is in his second term, has raised his national profile as a conservative crusader under President Donald Trump— including leading Lawyers for Trump, a group supporting the president’s reelection.
+He also spearheaded a lawsuit against the Affordable Care Act that goes before the U.S. Supreme Court this fall and was previously chairman of the Republican Attorneys General Association.
+A spokeswoman for the association declined to comment.

 Michelle Lee, a spokeswoman for the FBI’s San Antonio office, said it’s agency policy not to comment on whether it has received allegations of crimes or is investigating.
-The U.S. Attorney’s Office for the Western District of Texas did not immediately respond to requests for comment Sunday.
+A spokesman for the U.S. Attorneys Office for the Western District of Texas declined to comment.

 Bill Miller, a veteran Texas political consultant who’s worked for Republicans and Democrats, said he couldn’t think of any precedent for a current elected leader’s staff accusing them of crimes.